What is constipation?

-All babies are checked for these conditions, so this is usually not something you need to be concerned about.
-But if you are worried about your baby or are notice that pooing is painful for them, seek medical advice.
+All babies are checked for these conditions as part of routine baby health checks, so this is usually not something you need to be concerned about.
+But if you are worried about your baby or notice that pooing is painful for them, ask your doctor or child health nurse for advice.

 Try these tips to help babies who have difficulty passing poos:

 - If your baby has infant formula, always measure the water first before adding the formula powder — this helps ensure that the ratio of water-to-formula is correct.

 - If your baby is old enough to drink water, offer extra drinks (boiled and cooled first).

 - Gently rub their stomach to help stimulate the bowel — your baby might also feel better with gentle massage to help manage the pain of constipation.

 - A warm bath can help calm and settle your baby and relieve discomfort.